Gerritsen Creek: Usage

-Archeological investigation has determined that Native American people started to settle permanently in the creek's watershed as early as 5000 BC.
+Archeological investigation has determined that Native American people started to settle permanently in the creek's watershed as early as 5,000 BCE.
 The creek's name comes from a historic grist mill built on the creek's shore in the 17th century.
 The mill, a tide mill, the first to be built in North America, was built when the area was colonized by the Dutch.
 The mill remained in use for hundreds of years, until 1890.
 There were early proponents of preserving heritage buildings who lobbied for its preservation.
 Mayor Jimmy "Beau James" Walker was brought to the site to view the structure.
 However, no efforts were made, and the abandoned building was burned by an arsonist in 1935.

 Recreational boaters regularly abandon unwanted and damaged recreational craft near the creek's mouth.
 The small salvage firm White Cap Marine Towing and Salvage, of Sheepshead Bay, specializes in rescuing or salvaging the smaller recreational vessels and smaller fishing vessels that operate out of the smaller inlets around Jamaica Bay, and is also a franchisee of Sea Tow, the leading marine assistance services company.
 It has a contract to keep the area clear of abandoned vessels.